tatchiwiggers/slack_clone/README.md

 ## PROBLEM

-Lasr friday with marcel, you guys did the counter, that was basically updating live by using a set interval set to every 5 seconds, reload the page snd then make the request.
+Last friday with marcel, you guys did the counter, that was basically updating live by using a set interval set to every 5 seconds, reload the page snd then make the request.
 And because with HTTP and with what we have seen so far in AJAX, yo have to trigger the request from your computer.
 There is no other way.
 For the past 6 weeks we have seen that we have to make a request (trigger it) from our computer to get the responde from the server - and that's what we have seen so far... since the beginning of bootcamp.

 Today we are gonna talk about websockets, which is another typw of request which allows for communication in both ways.